Professionell microneedling-behandling i ansiktet med dermapen – förbättrar hudens struktur, stimulerar kollagen och ger jämnare hudton.

 What is microneedling good for?

-• Large pores and rough skin texture: Increased collagen production can strengthen the skin around the pores and improve the structure.
+• Large pores and rough skin texture: Increased collagen production can strengthen the skin around the pores and improve structure.

-• Hair loss (alopecia): It has also been used on the scalp to increase blood flow around hair follicles and can be combined with other methods, but its use for this purpose is described as off-label and is not formally approved for this purpose.
+• Hair loss (alopecia): It has also been used on the scalp to increase blood flow around hair follicles and can be combined with other methods, but use for this purpose is described as off-label and is not formally approved for this purpose.

 Tools and needle depth

 At home, dermaroller with shorter needles (usually under about 0.25–0.5 mm) are often used.
-In a salon/clinic, a motorized pen with adjustable needle depth is often used, which can reach deeper layers (for example, up to about 1.5–2 mm or more if needed).
+In salons/clinics, a motorized pen with adjustable needle depth is often used, which can reach deeper layers (for example, up to about 1.5–2 mm or more if needed).
 Deeper treatment can provide a stronger collagen response, while home treatment is milder and more gradual.

 Control and precision